jasontcrabtree/WIP-2020-Portfolio/posts/css-variables.md

 [A Gist of the CSS Variable](https://gist.github.com/jasontcrabtree/2ce934513ce317cf97de22f0de8aba34.js)
 ![gist Size Variables](~/assets/images/css-variables/setting-color-variables.png)

-Once we apply these styles, our website now looks like this:
+Once we apply these styles, our website looks like this:

 ![Adding some basic CSS using our CSS colour variable](~/assets/images/css-variables/adding-css-colors.jpg)